Cookie Consent by Free Privacy Policy Generator website

 We are also able to offer student volunteers who speak a wide range of different languages.
 These students will be able to translate and carry out WellComm screening assessments so that children who are new to speaking English can be tested in their preferred language.

-All students completing YSIS placements all receive specialist training from the Early Talk for York Speech and Language Therapists prior to their placement, and obtain Enhanced DBS checks and safeguarding training through YSIS.
-The 10 week placements run twice per year, in both September and February.
+All students completing YSIS placements via the partnership with Early Talk for York receive specialist training from the Early Talk for York Specialist Speech and Language Team prior to their placement, and obtain Enhanced DBS checks and safeguarding training through YSIS.
+The 10-week placements run twice per year, in September and February.

 To find out more, or to request volunteers for your setting, contact YSIS on email: ysis@york.ac.uk.